foriequal0/git-trim/README.md

 ## Instruction

-1. Download the binary
+### Installation
-   1. from [Releases](https://github.com/foriequal0/git-trim/releases), and put it under your `PATH` directories.
+Download binary from [Releases](https://github.com/foriequal0/git-trim/releases), and put it under your `PATH` directories.

-   1. Or `cargo install git-trim` if you have `cargo`
+You can also install with `cargo install git-trim` if you have `cargo`.

+It uses [`git2`](https://crates.io/crates/git2) under the hood which depends conditionally on [`openssl-sys`](https://crates.io/crates/openssl) on *nix platform.
+You might need to install `libssl-dev` packages if you build from the source.
+See: https://docs.rs/openssl/0.10.28/openssl/#automatic

+### How to use
 1. Don't forget to set an upstream for a branch that you want to trim automatically.
    `git push -u <remote> <branch>` will set an upstream for you on push.
 1. Run `git trim` if you need to trim branches especially after PR reviews.
 It'll automatically recognize merged or gone branches, and delete it.
 1. If you need more power, try `git trim --filter all`
 1. You can also `git trim --dry-run` when you don't trust me.

-## Why I've made this?
+## Why have you made this?
 Show me how it works.

 ### Git's PR workflow is a little bit tedious as a routine.
 There are so many lines of commands to type and many statuses of branches that corresponding to PRs that you've sent.